 So, to sum up

 SMTP is used to send your messages.
 IMAP is used so you could receive them in your email client.
-Email is still a widely popular a technology, especially in business environments – that’s why it’s important to understand how it works, at least in general.
+Email is still a widely popular technology, especially in business environments – that’s why it’s important to understand how it works, at least in general.

 Email marketing tools – designed to send newsletters, and sales automation tools – designed for sales email outreach, send your emails in a significantly different way.
 That’s why it’s crucial to use the right type of a tool for the right type of email delivery.